tabjy/webgl-tetris/README.md

 In addition to required features, efforts are put into followings,
 - an Unity3D-like scripting runtime API, with classes `AssetManager`, `Behavior`, `Color`, `Component`, `Game`, `GameObject`, `Mesh`, `Renderer`, `Transform`, and `Vector2`, located under `src/runtime`.
-	- `AssetManager`: loads remote asssets asynchronously
+	- `AssetManager`: loads remote assets asynchronously
 	- `GameObject`:  servers multiple purposes by attaching with different `Component` classes, which inherent from:
 		- `Behavior`: provides `onStart`, `onUpdate`, `onLateUpdate`, `onFixedUpdate` scripting interfaces
 		- `Mesh`: defines vertices and faces for that will be passed to shaders, converts local `Transforms` to WebGL clip coordinates